jelneo/Data-Preprocessing-Helper/README.md

 2.

 ### Functions for data visualization
-1. Line plot for raw data / features
+1. Line plot for raw data / features (with and without data points)
+2. Line plot for histogram